For Black homeowners, a common conundrum with appraisals

 “This is what contributes to a persistent racial wealth gap,” says Aliche, who helped push for the new oversight measures in New Jersey after an experience with her home in Newark, a predominantly Black city about 15 miles from Manhattan that is gentrifying after decades of decay.

-Last year, while applying for a cash-out refinance of the five-bedroom home in the city’s historic district that she and her husband own , the appraiser valued the property at $390,000 despite recent upgrades that added new plumbing and electric, she says.
+Last year, while applying for a cash-out refinance of the five-bedroom home in the city’s historic district that she and her husband own, the appraiser valued the property at $390,000 despite recent upgrades that added new plumbing and electric, she says.

 Disappointed, she asked a local real estate agent to research comparable sales of homes nearby and the broker determined the appraisal was roughly $30,000 to $40,000 lower than it should be.
 An independent appraiser also reviewed the housing data and agreed with the broker that the first appraisal was low, she says.

 “It became clear the home was being appraised for the reputation of Newark, not its condition or amenities,” says Aliche.
-“For many Americans, our wealth is directly connected to home ownership so it’s impossible to close the wealth gap for Black Americans when your home is undervalued.”
+“For many Americans, our wealth is directly connected to homeownership so it’s impossible to close the wealth gap for Black Americans when your home is undervalued.”